|

 Ingredients

-• 1 tomato cut in chunks
+• 1 tomato (cut in chunks – or as much as you want)

-• 1 tablespoon Candied pecans you choose the amount
+• 1 tablespoon candied pecans (you choose the amount)

 • 1 tablespoon Feta cheese